David Engel (actor): Career

+Theater

 Engel has been in numerous Broadway and Off-Broadways productions.
 He created (and starred) the role of Hanna from Hamburg in the original production of La Cage aux Folles.
 Engel has had an extensive career performing in regional theatre productions of musicals including Six Dance Lessons In Six Weeks at Laguna Playhouse, The Addams Family at Gateway Playhouse, and Mamma Mia! at Patchogue Theatre.
 He has also directed many productions.